 What Can the Project Timeline Template Do?

 As noted, a timeline is a visual representation of your project schedule.
 It shows you the tasks you need to do in order, with start dates and end dates.
 That’s about it.
-If there are changes, you have to manually add them.
+If there are changes, each user has to manually add them.
 You can also add an noted column to the template to jot down important information, but it won’t show on the timeline.

 What Can’t the Project Timeline Template Do?

 There’s a lot you can’t do with the timeline template.
 For example, you are not able to link dependent tasks, which can cause a problem later when you execute the project.
 There is no way to add a milestone to mark important dates and help break up the project into phases.
 Since the template is a static document, there is no way to use it as part of a larger suite of project management tools to build your plan, assign tasks, track and report on progress.
-If need more dynamic features, try project timeline software.
+One of the biggest drawbacks of this Excel project timeline template is that your team members can’t make changes in real time to the same document because each user has to download a copy.
+If you need more dynamic features, try an online project timeline software.

-Once you start using your project timeline template and building your project plan, you’ll quickly discover some roadblocks.
-The template is a fine tool to get started or if you just need a static visual document to outline the chronological tasks in your project.
+Once download your Excel project timeline template and start building your project plan, you’ll quickly discover some roadblocks.
+Our free Excel template is a fine tool to get started or if you just need a static visual document to outline the chronological tasks in your project.

-However, managing a project involves more tools than a mere timeline.
+However, managing a project involves much more than just project timelines.
 If you’re looking to super-size your timeline so that it’s integrated into a holistic project management software then try out ProjectManager.com.
 First, you’ll want to take advantage of the free 30-day trial.
 Then follow these steps.

-Get your template into the tool.
+Get your Excel project timeline template into ProjectManager.com.
 It’s easy.
 Just use the import button, choose the file and import.
 You can also just open the Gantt chart view on the software and input the data manually or use one of the many industry-specific templates to get started.

 Add Start and End Dates